groundsgg/.github/cla.md

 ## 6. No Obligation

-Scelus Development is not obligated to accept, merge, or distribute any Contribution.
+Scelus Development (Lukas Jost) is not obligated to accept, merge, or distribute any Contribution.

 ## 7. Disclaimer of Warranty